| Login

 Welcome to Vermont Adult Learning!

 Vermont Adult Learning helps adult learners, ages 16 and older, acquire reading, writing, math, and computer skills to earn high school diplomas/GEDs.
 We teach English Language Learners skills to advance educationally and at work.
 We engage in workforce development.
 Our services are offered at no cost and are available in person and online.
-Text VAL to 833-900-0907 or contact our Learning Center nearest to you to learn more!
+Text VAL to 833-900-0907 or contact a Learning Center nearest to you to learn more!

 Interested in remote learning?
 Check out VAL’s Online Learning Center (OLC) course catalog.